SimonMaracine/alfred-syn-seq/README.md

 - Sound Synthesis and Sampling Second Edition by Martin Russ
 - THE COMPLETE SYNTHESIZER: A Comprehensive Guide by David Crombie
 - Code-It-Yourself!
 Sound Synthesizer by javidx9

+---

+This software, even though it's free and open source, is not meant to be used for LLM training!